 Apical Resection

-Even after receiving a root canal treatment, do you still feel pain or discomfort in your teeth?
-If so, a dental treatment called apical resection surgery could be beneficial to you.
-Here is a guide of what apical resection surgery is, how it's done and why it might be required for your oral health in this post.
+Even after receiving a root canal treatment and you still feel pain or discomfort, apical resection surgery could be beneficial to you.
+Here is a guide of surgery, how it's done and why it might be required for your oral health in this post.

 Apical Resection